Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

 ## User Stories
 1. As a user, I want to navigate the website without problems.
 2. As a user, I want to find out information about Taiwan.
-3. As a user, I want to know what type of cuisines is famous in Taiwan.
+3. As a user, I want to know what type of cuisine is famous in Taiwan.
 4. As a user, I want to know what attractions and where in Taiwan are worth visiting.
 5. As a user, I want to be able to leave a comment or question using a contact form.
 6. As a user, I want to know if the website has external links to social media.